+Program (NEAHP) provides down payment and closing cost assistance to certain District of Columbia Government employees whose position is covered by specific union collective bargaining agreements.
 DHCD seeks one or more organizations which will provide integrated comprehensive counseling and training services in support of all of the above programs.

 For grantee organizations, this relationship management function includes working with first-time homebuyers throughout the homeownership application, preparation, purchase, and post-purchase process.
-Counseling will be focused on low-and moderate-income populations.
+Counseling will be focused on low- and moderate-income populations.

-Application Intake: All grantees providing this service must provide full assistance according to program requirements for any applicant for any of the above listed programs.
-Grantees will be responsible for: (1) the application process, which includes delivery of completed applications to the loan processing center; (2) completion of the application document itself and collection of all required supporting documentation, and (3) maintaining performance and reporting data, and databases as needed by the Department.
-The process of individual counseling for each client may include, but is not limited to: Initial applicant screening and interview, providing application assistance, program referrals, counseling plan development, and customer follow-up.
+Application Intake: All grantees must have the expertise to provide full counseling assistance according to homeownership program requirements for any applicant for any of the above listed programs.
+Grantees will be responsible for: (1) the application process, which includes delivery of completed applications to the Homeownership Program Administrators; (2) completion of the application form itself and collection of all required supporting documentation, and (3) maintaining performance and reporting data, and databases as needed by the Department.

+The process of individual counseling for each client may include, but is not limited to: initial applicant screening and interview, providing application assistance, program referrals, counseling plan development, and customer follow-up.
 Counseling services will also involve conducting income certifications for purposes of application completion.
 Income certifications are expected to be conducted under a uniform process prescribed by the Department.

-Training: For all of the above programs, grantees must conduct and coordinate an 8-hour training session in a traditional classroom setting concerning issues and responsibilities related to ongoing homeownership.
-This training class is mandatory for all approved applicants for all of the above programs.
+Training: For all of the above programs, grantees must have the expertise to conduct and coordinate an 8-hour training session in a traditional classroom setting concerning issues and responsibilities related to ongoing homeownership.
+Completion of this training class is mandatory for all approved applicants for all of the above programs.
 The class must be conducted within two weeks after the program application is approved.
-Coordination of this class will include ensuring that all approved applicants attende.
-It will also include ensuring that attendees receive all required training materials, and that relevant outside speakers are available to assist in conducting this training session.
+Coordination of this class will include publishing upcoming class dates, accepting reservations via phone, email or other method, allowing walk-ins if space is available, providing attendees with a certificate of completion (in a format approved by DHCD) upon successful completion of the class, and providing monthly attendance data to DHCD.
+It will also include ensuring that attendees receive all required training materials, and shall be presented by grantee staff, not outside speakers.

 Post-Purchase Counseling: It is critical that grantees continue their counseling relationship with customers once they become homeowners.
 Grantees must follow up with new homeowners for a period of time after purchase to ensure that the District's investment is protected.
 If problems arise, it will be the grantee's responsibility to address them as quickly, and as efficiently as possible.

-In 2013, DHCD expects a substantial number of deferred HPAP loans made in previous years, to end their deferment period.
-Grantees must provide dedicated counseling to those borrowers.
+In 2022, DHCD expects a substantial number of deferred HPAP loans made in previous years, to end their deferment period.
+Grantees must be able to provide dedicated counseling to those borrowers.
 In particular, grantees will be asked to make an updated assessment of each borrower's financial status regarding the appropriateness of continued deferment.
 Potential delinquency, or foreclosure prevention, counseling will be provided to any borrower who is experiencing difficulty.
 If problems continue with these loan clients, this counseling will become a home preservation activity.

-1B: Counseling for the Inclusionary Zoning Law and Affordable Dwelling Units
+1B: Counseling for the Inclusionary Zoning and Affordable Dwelling Units Programs